Decentralized Learning in Online Queuing Systems: A decentralized algorithm

-A \textbf{BvN} (Birkhoff von Neumann) \textbf{decomposition} is a function $\psi:\bisto \to \mathcal{P}(\mathfrak{S}_K)$ that associates to any bistochastic matrix $P$ a random variable $\psi(P)$ such that $\mathds{E}[\psi(P)] = P$; stated otherwise, it expresses $P$ as a convex combination of permutation matrices.
+A \textbf{BvN} (Birkhoff von Neumann) \textbf{decomposition} is a function $\psi:\bisto \to \mathcal{P}(\mathfrak{S}_K)$ that associates to any doubly stochastic matrix $P$ a random variable $\psi(P)$ such that $\mathds{E}[\psi(P)] = P$; stated otherwise, it expresses $P$ as a convex combination of permutation matrices.
 For convenience, we will represent this random variable as a function from $[0,1]$ (equipped with the uniform distribution) to $\mathfrak{S}_K$.

 Informally speaking, those functions describe the strategies queues would follow in the centralized case: a \mapphi\ gives adequate marginals ensuring stability (since the queue $i$ clears in expectation $(P\mu)_i$ packets at each step, which is larger than $\lambda_i$ by definition), while a \mappsi\ describes the associated coupling to avoid collisions.
 Explicitly, the joint strategy is for each queue to draw a shared random variable $\omega_2 \sim \mathcal{U}(0,1)$ and to choose servers according to the permutation $\psi(\phi(\lambda,\mu))(\omega_2)$